TimjMerida/osTicket-pt3-Post-instillation-setup/README.md

 <img src="" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we will add our agents.
 Agents are the employees who will work the tickets.
-Under the admin panel go to agents and create new agents.
+Under the admin panel go to agents and add new agents.
 We will make two agents, Jessica and David.

 For Jessica we will fill out as follows.